homeymusic/mami.codi.R/README.md

 mostly agree.
 Only P5 and P8 have pronounced two-sided peaks.
 The behavioral results show subtle variations in consonance height across the 15 semitones but the overall peak structure agrees with MaMi.CoDi predictions.
-Theoretical predictions for major-minor versus the beharvoiral results are included in a plot further below.
+For futher comparison, the theoretical predictions for major-minor versus the behavioral results are included in a plot below.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|